 Was Steve Jobs a smart guy who made a stupid decision when it came to his health?
 It might seem so, from the broad outlines of what he did in 2003 when a CT scan and other tests found a cancerous tumour in his pancreas.
 Doctors urged him to have an operation to remove the tumour, but Mr. Jobs put it off and instead tried a vegan diet, juices, herbs, acupuncture and other alternative remedies.
 Nine months later, the Neuroendocrine Tumour had grown.
 Only then did he agree to surgery, during which his doctors found that the cancer had spread to his liver.

 This is a difficult subject and no one size fits all.
+Treatment for NETs can be very individual including surgery.
 I guess you need to be comfortable with your team.
 I was lucky, in that I lived close to a NET Centre.
 I was referred to their surgical team once my staging and grading were complete and I was stabilised on somatostatin analogues (carcinoid syndrome under control).
 I realise it’s difficult for many but I always say to people who make contact, it’s best if you can be seen by a NET centre or an experienced NET specialist – at least be guided by one if not possible or practical.
 Personally, I think the surgeon’s experience in dealing with NETs is really important.
 But even experienced NET centres/specialists have to make tough calls.

 Thanks for reading